Youth Team Fundraising: Building a Strategy That Supports the Entire Season

 3. Youth Skills Clinics

-Hosting a skills clinic or mini-camp allows teams to raise funds while promoting player development.
+Hosting a skills clinic or mini-camp allows teams to raise funds while also investing in player development.
+This approach creates value beyond fundraising by helping younger athletes improve their skills and connect with your program.

 Why it works: